cswartzvi/hamilton/basics.md

 As such, it is passed in to the constructor, and used during DAG creation.
 This enables such decorators like @config.when.

 Otherwise the contents of the _config_ dictionary should include all the inputs required for whatever final output you want to create.
-The configuration dictionary should not be used for overriding what Hamilton will compute.
+The configuration dictionary should not be used for overriding what Apache Hamilton will compute.
 To do this, use the `override` parameter as part of the `execute()` -- see below.

 #### \*modules: ModuleType